eygraber/InjectorAndroid/README.md

 ### Dependency Injection
 For the most part, this is standard Dagger2 DI.
 There is one additional layer that abstracts the fact that we use Dagger from the code, and provides a framework for hierarchical scoping.

-This project contains a bare-bones implementation of this concept by providing a narrowing scope of `Injectors.
+This project contains a bare-bones implementation of this concept by providing a narrowing scope of `Injectors`.
 This is accomplished through the use of a custom `Application` class, and a base class for both `Activity` and `Fragment`.

 `Injectors` are extensions of `Components`, and may define extension methods to provide narrower scopes / `Injectors`.